1965Eric/HarvardX-PH125.6x-Data-Science-Wrangling/README.md

 ```
 Which of the following are TRUE?

-* September 2015 and 2016 deaths by day are roughly equal to each other.
+- [X] A. September 2015 and 2016 deaths by day are roughly equal to each other.
-* The day with the most deaths was the day of the hurricane: September 20, 2017.
+- [ ] B. The day with the most deaths was the day of the hurricane: September 20, 2017.
-* After the hurricane in September 2017, there were over 100 deaths per day every day for the rest of the month.
+- [X] C. After the hurricane in September 2017, there were over 100 deaths per day every day for the rest of the month.
-* No days before September 20, 2017 have over 100 deaths per day.
+- [X] D. No days before September 20, 2017 have over 100 deaths per day.